ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 - Should apply to operation
 - Should not apply to policy fragment

-Before you add these scenarios, we'll first refactor the tests to make them more maintainable in the next section.
+Before we add these scenarios, we will first refactor the tests to make them more maintainable in the next section.

 ### Refactor tests

 You might have noticed a lot of code duplication in each test.
 The creation of the custom object with the policy, the execution of PSRule, and the assertions are all very similar.
 We can refactor this code into reusable functions.

-I've placed the functions in a separate file called `Functions.ps` in the `tests` folder.
+I've placed the functions in a separate file called `Functions.ps1` in the `tests` folder.
 You can find the full implementation [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/tests/Functions.ps1).
-I'll highlight the most important parts in the following sections.
+I’ll highlight the most important parts in the following sections.

 #### Policy object creation

-The custom policy object has the same structure for all tests.
-Only the scope, name and XML content differ.
-Here is an example of the functions to create a global and API policy object:
+The custom policy object has the same structure for all tests, with only the scope, name, and XML content differing.
+Here is an example of the functions to create a global and an API policy object:

 ```powershell
 function New-GlobalPolicy([Parameter(Mandatory=$true)]$Xml)